ICA Youth Chess Committee

 The ICA Youth Committee is devoted to promoting, expanding and improving youth chess in Illinois for grades K-12.
 Our premise is that every child should have the opportunity to learn and play chess.

 Jerry Neugarten (Youth Committee Chairman) has run scholastic chess clubs and coached since 1995, initially in New York’s Hudson Valley.
 His former club produced a national champion.
 A retired lawyer, Jerry was a prosecutor in Manhattan, served as Special Assistant to District Attorney Robert Morgenthau, and founded the New York State Law Enforcement Council.
 Raised in Hyde Park, Jerry returned to the area in 2006 and started a large K-8 club in Highland Park.
 The following year he spearheaded a district-wide program now serving 400 kids in 11 schools (www.hpchess.org).
+Over five years, his Highland Park teams have won 24 team awards at Illinois state championships.
 He has won community service awards for his volunteer work organizing chess programs in both New York and Illinois.
 He is also a mediator and mock trial coach.
 He became active in ICA during 2009.

 Chuck Beach has been active in scholastic chess in the Rockford/Rock Valley area since 1997.
 He has run the quarterly Rockford Chess Challenge for over 10 years and has helped in bringing three national chess tournaments to northern Illinois.
 He is the webmaster for the www.rockfordchess.org website which includes a rich variety of ready-to-print chess lessons available without charge.
 He organized the "Chess For Kids" project which purchased and distributed chess sets in every elementary classroom in Winnebago, Dekalb, Stephenson, Boone, and Ogle Counties.
 In 2009, Chuck received the "Those Who Excel" award in recognition of his efforts.
 The program is sponsored by the Illinois State Board of Education to honor people in elementary and secondary schools who have made outstanding contributions to the educational community.